Celebrating 1,000 recovered patients

 “He is beloved by the staff at every level and just a salt of the earth person and wonderful nursing leader, and we love him and are so happy that he’s better and going home today,” Cathy Ferrari, one of Silvestre’s many cheering colleagues, said at his discharge celebration.

-Jamaica and Flushing Hospital Medical Centers, the facilities that comprise the MediSys Health Network, said that they reached their apex of COVID-19 cases in mid-April, admitting over 450 patients for complications with more than 150 requiring the assistance of ventilators.
-The hospital has since seen a decline in its admittance rates for the virus, as well as the number of individuals who require ventilators.
+Jamaica and Flushing Hospital medical centers, the facilities that comprise the MediSys Health Network, said that they reached their apex of COVID-19 cases in mid-April, at one point admitting over 450 patients for complications with more than 150 requiring the assistance of ventilators.
+The network has since seen a decline in its admittance rates for the virus, as well as the number of individuals who require ventilators.

 After experiencing the virus firsthand, Silvestre shared a message with those battling COVID-19: “Keep it up, believe and have faith.”